 Point Danger, Tweed Heads

-Situated on the Queensland/New South Wales border, Point Danger is located on a high peak overlooking the ocean.
+On the Queensland/New South Wales border, Point Danger is located on a high peak overlooking the ocean.
 It is renowned as one of the best spots for whale watching along the Legendary Pacific Coast Whale Trail.
-For more information, click here.

 Point Perry, Coolum

-With a lovely walk up to the Point Perry Lookout along the Coolum Boardwalk, this is definitely one of the best places on the Sunshine Coast to do some whale watching.
+With a lovely walk up to the Point Perry Lookout along the Coolum Boardwalk, this is definitely one of the best places on the Sunshine Coast to watch the whales.
 The nearby lookout at Point Arkwright also provides some amazing whale-spotting opportunities.
-For more information, click here.

-There is a reason we use the phrase ‘a whale of a time’, because when you see these amazing animals frolicking in their natural habitat, you soon realise that’s exactly what they’re having, and it’s impossible not to experience the same thing too.
-We hope that you and your Brisbane Kids make the most of the awesome opportunity to see these spectacular humpback whales in our local waters during this whale season!
+There is a reason we use the phrase ‘a whale of a time’, because when you see these amazing animals frolicking in their natural habitat, you soon realise that’s exactly what they’re having.
+It’s impossible not to experience the same thing too.
+We hope you and your Brisbane Kids make the most of the awesome opportunity to see these spectacular humpback whales in our local waters during this whale season!

-Take a look at the gallery below to witness just how much fun this family had, and the sights they saw on their whale watching adventure!
+Look at the gallery below to witness just how much fun this family had and the sights they saw on their whale-watching adventure!

-Our Explore Brisbane section has a multitude of ideas for wonderful things to do with your Brisbane Kids to discover more of the wonderful city and corner of the state in which we live.
-For some excursion inspiration slightly further afield, such as Binna Burra and Lamington National Park, which is still within reach of Brisbane, please check out our guide to Day Trips.
+Our Explore Brisbane section has many ideas for wonderful things to do with your Brisbane Kids to discover more of the wonderful city and corner of the state in which we live.
+For excursion inspiration slightly further afield, such as Binna Burra and Lamington National Park, which is still within reach of Brisbane, please check out our guide to Day Trips.
 For another amazing up-close animal experience, why not See the Turtles at Mon Repos Conservation Park in Bundaberg?